rust-lang/rfcs/active/0000-simd-support.md

 The operations would be limited based on the supported operations of the vector's subtype.

+Support for vector *op* scalar operations will not be supported, unlike Open CL, as it is effectively is a coercion that we do not do for any other types.

 ### Comparisons

 Programmers using SIMD vectors in comparisons are likely to want to get a